csmutz/apache_tls_fingerprint/README.md

  - ~~Create simple scripts to confirm generation of ja3 and ja4~~
    -  see flask scripts that print CLIENTHELLO values and derived ja3/ja4
  - statistical analysis, look for most important features/attributes
+   - consider optimal fingerprint based on ciphers, extensions, supported groups and supported versions OR apln.
  - test directive to disable/enable clienthello collection
  - ~~Logging~~
    - The following will log values needed for fingerprinting.
 Replace combined log format with extended in sites-enabled/default-ssl.conf.